tbedford/Ant-Allocator/README.md

     p = rover + blockhdr_sz + new_size

 The returned memory object would contain p and requested_size.

+NOTE: Another gotcha.
+When you add a constant to a block pointer you will get a problem because C will use pointer arithmetic.
+For example: given block_t *p then p + 1 will add 16 bytes, not 1 byte!
+Watch out!

 ### After several allocations